 Airsafe is here to help.
 For over 30 years, we've been helping companies in Sydney and NSW identify and deal with hazardous materials like lead.
 Our rigorous quality systems mean we meet all government requirements around lead testing, so you can relax in the knowledge that our testing is 100% accurate.

-We'll get back to you quickly with a definitive result from a third-party NATA accredited laboratory.
+Aided by our start-of-the-art testing equipment, we'll get back to you quickly with a definitive result.

 On this page:

 Our state-of-the-art testing equipment includes two Olympus Vanta XRF analysers.
 XRF (X-ray fluorescence) is a non-destructive analytical technique used to determine the elemental composition of materials.
 XRF analysers determine the chemistry of a sample by measuring the fluorescent (or secondary) X-ray emitted from a sample when it is excited by a primary X-ray source.